 I graduated from the University of California San Diego in 2019 with a BS in Astrophysics.
 There I worked with Prof. Karin Sandstrom and published two papers on the potential of polycyclic aromatic hydrocarbon (PAH) emission as a tracer of both gas density and star formation rate using the SINGS sample of Spitzer mid-infrared spectroscopy.
 In 2021, I started the Astrophysics PhD program at the University of Toledo.
-My thesis research with advisor Prof. JD Smith is on the origin of the observed deficit of PAH molecules relative to larger dust grains in low-metallicity galactic environments.
-I am also a leading member of the Spitzer IRS Mapping Legacy Archive (SIMLA) team which will soon reduce and release, for the first time, all >8000 spectral cubes observed during the Spitzer cold mission.Â
+My thesis research with advisor Prof. JD Smith is on the origin of the observed deficit of PAH molecules relative to larger dust grains in low-metallicity galactic environments (PAH-metallicity relation or PZR) using Spitzer and JWST.
+I am also a leading member of the Spitzer/IRS Mapping Legacy Archive (SIMLA) team which will soon release, for the first time, all ~10,000 spectral maps observed during the Spitzer cold mission.

 Contact me at: coryw777@gmail.com